 The end of combustion-powered cars in 2035 is confirmed

-On April 4, 2022, the IPCC (Intergovernmental Panel on Climate Change) sounded the alarm on global warming.
-The report states that global warming must be limited to below 1.5°C. It is therefore more than urgent to reverse the trend before 2025, if we are not to suffer deplorable climate disruption.
+On 4 April 2022, the IPCC (Intergovernmental Panel on Climate Change) has sounded the alarm on global warming.
+The report states that global warming must be limited to below 1.5°C. It is therefore more than urgent to reverse the trend before 2025, to avoid suffering deplorable climate disruption.

-One of the reasons for global warming is the use of combustion-powered vehicles, which cause air pollution.
-To counter this, on June 08, 2022, the European Parliament decided to put an end to the production and sale of new combustion-powered cars (diesel, petrol and hybrid).
-This final decision was validated by the European Parliament on March 27, 2023, and will take effect by 2035, instead of 2040, as originally planned.
+One of the reasons why global warming has increased is the use of internal combustion vehicles, which cause air pollution.
+To counter this, the European Parliament decided on 08 June 2022 to put an end to the production and sale of new combustion-powered cars (diesel, petrol and hybrid).
+This The European Parliament gave its final approval on 27 March 2023. and will take effect by 2035, rather than 2040 as originally planned.

 This law is one of the solutions for combating global warming and reducing CO2 emissions.
 However, it also raises a number of issues: what are the consequences of this new law?
-How will manufacturers innovate in the face of this date change?
+How will manufacturers innovate in the face of this change in date?
 Is the used car market affected?
 What solutions are there to anticipate the ecological transition?

 Table of contents